 Hear the whistling language of La Gomera

 I really hope that the next time we visit La Gomera, there will be a center for the whistling language somewhere on the island.
 It’s a cultural heritage that was disappearing and to keep that from happening, the children are learning Silbo in school.
-There are several places on the island where you can hear recordings of the whistling because that was how people that lived on the island used to communicate.
+There are several places on the island where you can hear recordings of the whistling because that was how people who lived on the island used to communicate.

 La Gomera is built up of many ravines and when there were no phones, it would take forever to walk to someone’s house if they lived far away.
 If they would scream, the echo would drown the words so the only way was to whistle.
 Make sure you get to hear it.
 If you want to know more about Silbo and the whistling language – read more here.